Health and safety rights and obligations

 Workplace Health and Safety Queensland (WHSQ) monitors work health and safety in Queensland businesses.
 WHSQ enforces work health and safety laws and conducts inspections and investigations to ensure employers and others are meeting their obligations.

 To understand your obligations and safety requirements, you must be familiar with:

-- Work Health and Safety Act 2011 (PDF, 948KB), which imposes obligations on people at workplaces to ensure work health and safety
+- Work Health and Safety Act 2011 (WHS Act), which imposes obligations on people at workplaces to ensure work health and safety

-- Work Health and Safety Regulation 2011 (PDF, 2.3MB), which describes what must be done to prevent or control certain hazards which cause injury, illness or death
+- Work Health and Safety Regulation 2011, which describes what must be done to prevent or control certain hazards which cause injury, illness or death

 - work health and safety codes of practice, which are designed to give practical advice about ways to manage exposure to risks common to industry.

-If there is a regulation or code of practice that describes how to manage a risk in your business, you must follow it.
+If there is a regulation that describes how to manage a risk in your business, you must follow it.
+In the case of a code of practice, duty holders must comply with an approved code of practice under the WHS Act or follow another method, such as a technical or an industry standard, if it provides an equivalent or higher standard of work health and safety to the standard required in this code.
 If there is no regulation or code of practice, you must take reasonable precautions and choose an appropriate way to minimise the risk.

 WHSQ inspectors help employers to develop and improve work practices in the workplace.
-If you fail to meet your health and safety obligations, a provisional improvement notice (PIN) or prohibition notice may be issued.
+If you fail to meet your health and safety obligations, an improvement notice or prohibition notice may be issued.
 Read more about compliance and enforcement.